pantheon-systems/documentation/source/content/guides/decoupled-sites/01-introduction.md

 <Alert title="Early Access" type="info" icon="leaf">

-Pantheon Front-End Site is available for Early Access participants.
-Features for Pantheon Front-End Site are in active development.
+Pantheon Front-End Sites are available for Early Access participants.
+Features for Pantheon Front-End Sites are in active development.
 Pantheon's development team is rolling out new functionality often while this product is in Early Access.
 To learn how you can enroll in our Early Access program, visit https://pantheon.io/features/decoupled-cms.

 </Alert>